cfw-guide/dsi.cfw.guide/_pages/en_US/replacing-system-menu-with-dsimenu++.md

 You must have [Unlaunch](/guide/installing-unlaunch/) and [HiyaCFW](/guide/installing-hiyacfw/) installed before proceeding.
 {: .notice--info}

-This will replace your DSi's Home Menu with DSiMenu++ and run it whenever you power on your DSi console.
+This will replace your DSi's System Menu with DSiMenu++, and run it whenever you power on your DSi console.

 Replacing the System Menu with DSiMenu++ will allow for a few advantages over the built-in System Menu:
 * DSiMenu++ can allow for more DSiWare than the System Menu